ZehaIrawan/instant_search/README.md

 2. Check if previous query from the same IP is included in the current query

 # Handling scaling with sidekiq
+Without sidekiq the search method in controller with wait until the creation of SearchLog db entry, which will slow down the app.

+With sidekiq we can put it in the background task and make it faster.

 ## Bug
 [x] Search doesn't work if navigate to analytics then come back